cu-ecen-aeld/assignments-3-and-later-curtishunt/assignments/assignment7/faulty-oops.md

 pstate: 80000005 (Nzcv daif -PAN -UAO -TCO -DIT -SSBS BTYPE=--)
 ```

 Now the kernel shows what instruction the pc (program counter) was pointing to when the error occurred.
-It was inside the faulty_write function.
+10 bytes into the faulty_write function.
 ```
 pc : faulty_write+0x10/0x20 [faulty]
 ```

 The state of the rest of the registers in the CPU are included as well.
-It shows the link register, where execution will continue once the function finishes and the stack pointer.
-As well as a dump of registers x0 to x29.
+It shows the link register, where execution will continue once the function finishes.
+As well as the stack pointer and a dump of registers x0 to x29.
 ```
 lr : vfs_write+0xc8/0x390
 sp : ffffffc008dd3d20